Best Value! Book 3 x 1-Hour Coaching Sessions and Save $30

 Here’s an excerpt from a critical review published in the American Psychological Association’s (APA) journal Review of General Psychology:

-in 2012, researchers found that EFT “consistently demonstrated strong effect sizes and other positive statistical results that far exceed chance after relatively few treatment sessions.”
-Original source article
+In 2012, researchers found that EFT “consistently demonstrated strong effect sizes and other positive statistical results that far exceed chance after relatively few treatment sessions.”

 EFT has been researched in more than 10 countries, by more than 60 investigators, whose results have been published in more than 20 different peer-reviewed journals…